oilandsugar/blood-and-dust/content/visuals/pomegranates.md

 date: "2020-11-23"
 cover: "/img/pomegranates-cover.jpg"
 description: "A stab in the heart.
 The sacred and the rotting.
 A heart haunted by the ghosts of dysphoria and trauma."
 shortDescription: "A stab in the heart.
-The sacred and the rotting.
-A heart haunted by the ghosts of dysphoria and trauma."
+The sacred and the rotting."
 color: 792437
 secondaryColor: 3e6465
 ---